JocysCom/UMQF/MORA/analysis/bible/entities/jesus-actions.md

 UMQ_final(a,e) = +0.464 × 1.0 × 1.0 = **+0.464 (Highly moral)**

 ### 2 The Widow - restoration of support

+Context: The resurrection of her son restored the widow's primary means of support and comfort.

 - ΔOS = +0.40 (Restored only son/support system, prevention of destitution)
 - VSA = 0.58